Frequently asked questions

 How long is the application process open for?

-SE-Assist closes for applications at 12noon on 29 March 2016
+SE-Assist closes for applications at 5pm on 21 May 2018

 When will I know if my application to SE-Assist has been successful or not?

 The process page shows how we will be reviewing applications.